jumpnow/jumpnowtek-site/_posts/2020-03-15-Raspberry-Pi-4-64bit-Systems-with-Yocto.md

     ~/rpi64$ cp meta-rpi64/conf/local.conf.sample build/conf/local.conf
     ~/rpi64$ cp meta-rpi64/conf/bblayers.conf.sample build/conf/bblayers.conf

 If you used the **oe-init-build-env** script to create the build directory, it generated some generic configuration files in the **build/conf** directory.
 If you want to look at them, save them with a different name before overwriting.
+They are not needed.

-It is not necessary, but you may want to customize the configuration files before your first build.
+Also not necessary, but something you may want to do is customize the configuration files before your first build.

 **Warning:** Do not use the '**~**' character when defining directory paths in the Yocto configuration files.